nilay994/nilay994.github.io/filter.md

 $$\alpha = 1 - e^{- 2 \pi f_c / f_s}$$

 ### Filter characteristics
 With this implementation, $y[n]$ is guaranteed to remain bounded if $x[n]$ remains bounded and $\alpha \in (0,1)$, which translates to the requirement of the z-domain pole to lying inside the unit circle.
-Although not favorable, unexpected delays (latency/jitter) while sampling input $x[n]$ also keeps the filter bounded if the prior conditions are met.
+Although not favorable, unexpected delays (latency/jitter) while sampling input $x[n]$ also keep the filter bounded if the prior conditions are met.

 <p style="text-align:center">
 <img src="./img/filter/filter_2/filter_2.png" width="300px">